 (9) “Sovereign Nation” means designated representation from one of Oregon’s nine Federally recognized Native American tribes.

-(10) “Stewarding Members” are the ODE point person, the Leadership Advisor, the Teaching and Learning Advisor, the Community Advisor, the district superintendent, a school board member or community member and a classroom teacher.
+(10) “Stewarding Members” are the ODE point person, the Leadership Steward, the Teaching and Learning Steward, the Community Steward, the district superintendent, a school board member or community member, and a classroom teacher.

 (11) “Student Success Team” means the group of Stewarding Members and the group of Advisory Members.